 - When will I be paid?

 - Is my supplier facing financial difficulty?

-The new small business financing landscape is looking to improve access to lending and cash flow solutions, and Markaaz has laid the groundwork with a trusted business community, where every business has been verified to the same robust standard.
-This is followed by unique matchmaking between small businesses and their providers of service, where information can be exchanged on a permission-basis, connecting the former with a unique world of opportunities.
+The new small business financing landscape seeks to improve access to lending and cash flow solutions.
+Markaaz has laid the groundwork with a trusted business community, where every business has been verified to the same robust standard.
+This is followed by unique matchmaking between small businesses and their providers of service, where information can be exchanged on a permission basis, connecting the former with a unique world of opportunities.